 - You should stop using UCERIS rectal foam before preparing for a colonoscopy.
 Call your healthcare provider before restarting UCERIS rectal foam after your colonoscopy.

 What should I avoid while using UCERIS rectal foam?

 - Do not eat grapefruit or drink grapefruit juice while using UCERIS rectal foam.
 Eating grapefruit or drinking grapefruit juice can increase the level of UCERIS rectal foam in your blood.

 - UCERIS rectal foam is flammable.
 Avoid fire, flame and smoking during and right after using UCERIS rectal foam.

 What are the possible side effects of UCERIS rectal foam?

 UCERIS rectal foam may cause serious side effects, including:

 - Adrenal suppression.
-When UCERIS rectal foam is
+When UCERIS rectal foam

-treatment with UCERIS rectal foam including:
+during treatment with UCERIS rectal foam including: